How does Kaltura Generate Asset Flavors?

-The video quality depends on the video bitrate.
-As a rule of thumb, the higher bitrate renders higher visual quality.
-Since the source quality will ALWAYS be higher than the rendition (asset quality), the rendition bitrate should not exceed the source bitrate.
-Therefore, flavors that are set to generate a bitrate that is higher than the source bitrate will be filtered out of the generation process by this rule.
+The video quality depends on the bitrate: higher bitrates generally mean better quality.
+Since the source quality is always higher than the output, the output bitrate should not exceed the source bitrate.
+Flavors with a higher bitrate than the source are filtered out.

 Example

-• Source video codec efficiency level vs flavor video codec efficiency level.
-The video codecs differ by their ability to squeeze different amount of data (quality) per the same bitrate.
-For example, HEVC/H265 is 50% more efficient than AVC/H264.
+• Source vs. flavor codec efficiency: Codecs vary in data compression ability, for example, HEVC/H265 is 50% more efficient than AVC/H264.
 Therefore, the source/flavor video bitrates are 'normalized' into the same 'scale'.

-• If the source video bitrate (vid.br) is more than 20% lower than the flavor video bitrate (vid.br) , the flavor video bitrate will still be taken in.
-For example - for a source with vid.br 3800kbps, the flavor 4000 will be generated.
+• If the source bitrate is over 20% lower than the flavor, the flavor bitrate is still considered.
+For example, a source of 3800kbps would generate the 4000 flavor.

 Back to the example - The source video bitrate (vid.br) is 600kbps.
 The flavors included in the conversion profile are - 400/360p, 600/480p, 900/540p, 1500/720p, 2500/720p, 4000/1080p.

-When the flavor is to be generated with the source’s bitrate, the transcoding logic will attempt to preserve the source’s quality by increasing the generated flavor’s bitrate by 20%.
-This increase is capped by the flavor’s maximum bitrate.
+When generating a flavor with the source's bitrate, we aim to maintain quality by increasing the flavor's bitrate by 20%.
+This increase is limited by the flavor's maximum bitrate.

 Back to the example: – The source bitrate is 600Kbps.
 It should be generated by the 4000kbps/1080p flavor.
 The transcoding logic will do the matching by increasing the video bitrate by 20% - 600 to 720.

-When analyzing the flavor parameters in the conversion profile, at least one flavor should be generated for every 'tag' that is bound to the flavor parameters.
-A single flavor parameter can match many tags.
+When examining flavor parameters, we ensure at least one flavor is generated for every associated tag.
+A single flavor parameter can correspond to multiple tags.

 Was this article helpful?